Auri-Fex/Halcova/norbela/world/overview.md

 ### Resource Economy, Trade, and Regulation

-- Ownership & Control: Magical oil creatures and their habitats are owned or claimed by powerful families, corporations, or guilds (“Arcane Barons”).
+- Ownership & Control: Magical oil creatures and their habitats are owned or claimed by powerful families, corporations, or guilds (“Shyakorin”).
 Extraction rights are tightly regulated, with licenses, quotas, and magical tracking to prevent poaching and over-harvesting.
 - Harvesting & Refinement: Authorized teams harvest creatures using specialized equipment and transport oil to refineries.
 Refineries purify, grade, and package oil, runoff, and byproducts for distribution.
 - Distribution Channels: Legal trade is managed by trade guilds, who set prices, enforce quality standards, and mediate disputes.
 Black markets thrive, selling illicit oil, runoff products, and alternative power sources to those denied access.
 - Scarcity & Value: Scarcity drives up prices, making high-grade oil a luxury for the elite and forcing the underclass to rely on alternatives (fauxil, slagcells, bonewire, drugs).
 Counterfeit and diluted products are common, leading to device failures and health risks.